Public State

 id_numbers.swap_remove(idx);

-• clear() does not actually remove any values from the vector.
-It just sets the length to 0.
+clear()does not actually remove any values from the vector.
+It simply sets the length to0.- Similarly,

-• Similarly swap_remove() and pop() do not actually remove values either.
-They just reduce the length by 1 to make sure the last element is no longer accessible.
+swap_remove()andpop()do not physically remove values.
+They reduce the length by1, ensuring the final element is no longer accessible.

 Usage